svilme

 minDist[0] = 0; // Starting point

-// Used to record whether the minDist changes during the nth relaxation
+// Used to record whether minDist changes during the nth relaxation

 boolean flag = false;